-Ouick turns are the most difficult turns and should only be done after you are experienced with your ATV.
+Quick turns are the most difficult turns and should only be done after you are experienced with your ATV.

 - 1. Ease off the throttle as you approach the turn to slow down. - 2.
-Turn the handlebar and shift weight and balance at the same time as you enter the turn (use the principles of leaning, weight shifting, and balancing-shift your body weight and passenger's body weight to the inside of the turn). - 3.
+Turn the handlebar, shift your weight, and balance at the same time as you enter the turn (use the principles of leaning, weight shifting, and balancing-shift your body weight to the inside of the turn). - 3.
 Follow this with slight acceleration. - 4.
 For multiple turns, repeat this movement as needed.